Profile photo

 Alex Spaeth

-ARM7 Nostalgia Trip
+Game Programming Nostalgia Trip

 No educational value, just a quick storytime about my GameBoy Advance.

-Last weekend I was looking for something in the files on my old hard drives, but I completely forgot what it was because instead I found the first Gameboy Advance game I wrote.
+Last weekend I was looking for something in the files on my old hard drives, but I completely forgot what it was because instead I found the first GameBoy Advance game I wrote.

-I don’t do much of it anymore, but the reason I got into programming in the first place was games.
-I was 10 or 11, which means I felt really grown-up when my parents got me a book called “3D Game Programming for Teens.”
-I played around with a Windows program called Blitz Basic for a while, but my favorite games at the time were on the GBA, so by the time I was 15, I found some homebrew GBA dev tools and an emulator, and wrote a bunch of little games.
+I don’t do much game programming anymore, but games were the reason I got into programming in the first place.
+I was maybe 12 years old, which means I felt really grown-up when my parents got me a book called “3D Game Programming for Teens.”
+I played around with a Windows program called Blitz Basic for a while without really accomplishing anything.
+But my favorite games were on the GameBoy Advance, so before too long, I found some homebrew GBA development tools and an emulator, and wrote a bunch of little games.

 The Game